IOTechSystems/edgebuilder-installer/README.md

 ## Usage:

-Usage: sudo ./edgebuilder-install.sh [param]
+Usage: sudo ./edgebuilder-install.sh [component] [version] [remove]

-params: server, node, cli
+component: Edge Builder component to install/uninstall (server, node, cli)
+version: The component version ( defaults to the latest version set in the script)
+remove: Flag to indicate uninstallation (remove)

 ## Dev info only:

-You can supply a second param with either server, node or cli with a path to the file you want to install.
+You can supply a fourth param with either server, node or cli with a path to the file you want to install.